photodude/phpcs-vscode/README.md

-# PHP CodeSniffer and WordPress Coding Standards with VS Code
+# PHP CodeSniffer and Joomla Coding Standards with VS Code

-_Last Updated 2016-11-17 by @tommcfarlin_
+_Last Updated 2016-11-17_

-This guide is meant to provide all of the steps necessary to easily get up and running with PHP CodeSniffer, the WordPress Coding Standard ruleset, and Visual Studio Code.
+This guide is meant to provide all of the steps necessary to easily get up and running with PHP CodeSniffer, the Joomla Coding Standard ruleset, and [Visual Studio Code](https://code.visualstudio.com/).

 ![Visual Studio Code](https://camo.githubusercontent.com/531b31da15d5925c915c6b6ceea25c55171aa139/687474703a2f2f642e70722f692f537344552b)

 All of the resources used in this guide are linked at the bottom.
-This guide is also licensed [MIT](https://github.com/tommcfarlin/phpcs-wpcs-vscode/blob/master/LICENSE).
+This guide is also licensed [MIT](https://github.com/photodude/phpcs-wpcs-vscode/blob/master/LICENSE).
 If you'd like to contribute, then please feel free to open issues or issue pull requests.
-I'll be happy to merge them and also add your username to [CONTRIBUTING](https://github.com/tommcfarlin/phpcs-wpcs-vscode/blob/master/CONTRIBUTING.md).
+I'll be happy to merge them and also add your username to [CONTRIBUTING](https://github.com/photodude/phpcs-wpcs-vscode/blob/master/CONTRIBUTING.md).

 If you're looking for a corresponding blog post, please see [this page](https://tommcfarlin.com/php-codesniffer-in-visual-studio-code).

-As always, don't forget to checkout the [CHANGELOG](https://github.com/tommcfarlin/phpcs-wpcs-vscode/blob/master/CHANGELOG.md) to track everything that's changed since the initial release of this guide.
+As always, don't forget to checkout the [CHANGELOG](https://github.com/photodude/phpcs-wpcs-vscode/blob/master/CHANGELOG.md) to track everything that's changed since the initial release of this guide.

 ______